 Fig. 1.- The single template search upper limits from S5, for the uniform and restricted prior ranges, and spin-down upper limit plotted as exclusion regions in a moment of inertia-ellipticity plane.
 Areas to the right of the diagonal lines are excluded.
-The dashed horizontal lines represent estimates of the theoretical lower and upper bounds of acceptable moments of inertia at $10^{38}~\rm kg\,m^2$ and $3\times 10^{38}~\rm kg\,m^2$.
+The dashed horizontal lines represent estimates of the theoretical lower and upper bounds of acceptable moments of inertia at $(1-3)\times10^{38}$ kg m2.
 The shaded area represents the region that is newly excluded with these results.

-fluid with maximum elastic deformations orders of magnitude smaller than the few times 10^{-4} of our upper limits, but some theories of quark matter predict solid or mostly solid stars which could sustain such ellipticities (Owen 2005; Lin 2007; Haskell et al. 2007).
-However, our upper limits do not constrain the composition of the star and cannot constrain any fundamental properties of quark matter.
 The ellipticity is proportional to the quadrupolar strain, which may simply be very low for a given star no matter its composition.
-The Crab is likely to have an ellipticity at least about 10^{-11} due to the stresses of its internal magnetic field (Cutler 2002) if the internal field is comparable to the external dipole of 4×10^{12} G. Our upper limits can be interpreted as direct upper limits of about 1016 G on the internal magnetic field, depending on the ratio of toroidal to poloidal components (Colaiuda et al. 2007)
+The Crab is likely to have an ellipticity at least about 10^{-11} due to the stresses of its internal magnetic field (Cutler 2002) if the internal field is comparable to the external dipole of 4×10^{12} G. Our upper limits can be interpreted as direct upper limits of about 10^{16} G on the internal magnetic field, depending on the ratio of toroidal to poloidal components (Colaiuda et al. 2008).

 As discussed in Abbott et al. (2007c) there is considerable uncertainty in the true value of the Crab pulsar's moment of inertia.
 The best guesses at its value come from neutron star equation of state models rather than direct measurements.
-Previous pulsar ellipticity upper limits and spin-down limits have made use of the canonical value of I{38} .
+Previous pulsar ellipticity upper limits and spin-down limits have made use of the canonical value of I{zz} .
 We can however cast our upper limit in a way that makes no assumptions about the moment of inertia, by placing the limit on the neutron star quadrupole moment $\approx I{zz}\varepsilon$.
 This then allows us to plot the single-template search results as exclusion regions in the I- ε plane.
 The results, with uniform and restricted prior ranges, are plotted in this way in Figure 1.
-Our upper limits are smaller than the spin-down limit by a factor that varies as $(I{zz}/I{38})^{1/2}$.
-If we take the theoretical upper bound on the moment of inertia to be $3\times 10^{38}\,\mathrm{kg}\,\mathrm{m}^2$ as in (Abbott et al. 2007c) then the result with uniform priors beats the spin-down limit by a factor of 7.3.
+Our upper limits are smaller than the spin-down limit by a factor that varies as $I{zz}^{1/2}$.
+If we take the theoretical upper bound on the moment of inertia to be 3×10^{38} kg m2 as in (Abbott et al. 2007c) then the result with uniform priors beats the spin-down limit by a factor of 7.2.

-Finally, the physical interpretation of our multitemplate search depends upon the assumed cause of the splitting $\nu{\rm GW} = 2\nu(1+\epsilon)$ between gravitational and electromagnetic signals.
-In the context of the twocomponent spin-down model, our results show that a gravitational wave emitting component of the star coupled to the electromagnetic (radio) emitting component on a timescale of a few months or less has a quadrupole asymmetry $I{yy}-I{xx}$ of no more than $9.0\times10^{34}\,\mathrm{kg\,m^2}$.
+Finally, the physical interpretation of our multitemplate search depends upon the assumed cause of the splitting $\nu{\rm GW}=2\nu(1+\delta)$ between gravitational and electromagnetic signals.
+In the context of the two-component spin-down model, our results show that a gravitational wave emitting component of the star coupled to the electromagnetic (radio) emitting component on a timescale of a few months or less has a quadrupole asymmetry $I{yy}-I{xx}$ of no more than $9.0\times10^{34}\,{\rm kg\,m^2}$.
 This is about five times larger than the bound on $I{yy}-I{xx}$ obtained in the single-template search.
-If free precession is responsible for the frequency splitting our results instead give an upper limit on the product $\Delta I \sin^2 \theta$, where ΔI is the $I{zz} - I{xx}$ part of the quadrupole moment tensor that participates in the precession and θ the wobble angle (Jones & Andersson 2002).
+If free precession is responsible for the frequency splitting our results instead give an upper limit on the product $\Delta I\sin^2\theta$, where ΔI is the $I{zz}-I{xx}$ part of the quadrupole moment tensor that participates in the precession and θ the wobble angle (Jones & Andersson 2002).